AbdelazizMaher/Embedded_Linux/Embedded_Linux/09_Yocto/README.md

 ### Prerequisites

-1. 50 Gbytes of free disk space
+1. 100 Gbytes of free disk space

 2. Runs a supported Linux distribution (i.e. recent releases of Fedora, openSUSE, CentOS, Debian, or Ubuntu).

 3.
 	Git 1.8.3.1 or greater

-	tar 1.27 or greater
+	tar 1.28 or greater

-	Python 3.4.0 or greater.
+	Python 3.8.0 or greater

+	GNU make 4.0 or greater

 #### Packages and package installation vary depending on your development system.